 In past Hormonology posts, I’ve written about how high estrogen during your Week 2 (the week leading up to ovulation in the middle of your cycle) makes your facial features slightly more symmetrical and feminine-looking.

-Now a new study in the journal Psychoneuroendocrinology reveals another way high estrogen on these days affects your appearance: It gives your skin a visibly more reddish tone.
+But, that’s not the only difference you’ll notice.
+A 2015 study in the journal Psychoneuroendocrinology reveals another way high estrogen on these days affects your appearance: It gives your skin a visibly more reddish tone.